-Okay, so maybe his protégé was a bit more then good..
+Okay, so maybe his protégé was a bit more than good.
 But Wiz kid lived here, and Sherlock did not, so he obviously would have the advantage.
 At least that was what Sherlock was telling himself.

 He had just gotten done taking a long look around the outside of the pub.
 Sadly, it yielded nothing.
 The walkway was concrete, and there wasn't even any blood splatter for him to analyze.
-The owner wasn't much of murderer, barely even dangerous to the bar flies he looked after.
-He wrote the pub off quickly, and decided to walk a circle around the block.
-Looking closely at the houses that were on the short list while the inhabitants where still out and about, watching the excitement going on in number 4.
+The owner wasn't much of murderer, barely even dangerous to the barflies he looked after.
+He wrote the pub off quickly and decided to walk a circle around the block.
+Looking closely at the houses that were on the short list while the inhabitants were still out and about, watching the excitement going on at number 4.

 1, 2, 6, 7, 8, 14, and 16.
 Those were his leads now.

 The Husband of number 2...
 The Cheater.
 He wasn't the killer.
 The man was a coward, and jumpy.
 He seemed sure that every shadow was after him.
-He was underhanded as well, and preferred sneaking around doing things covertly.
+He was underhanded as well and preferred sneaking around doing things covertly.
 Big, showy murders would not be his thing...
 But if he was the man's wife or mistress, he'd check for poisons quite a bit.
-Especially if he got caught or got bored with ether one of them.
-Poisons seems more his speed.
+Especially if he got caught or got bored with either one of them.
+Poisons seem more his speed.
 Still, he wrote him off their list.

 The next houses were 6, 7, and 8.